• About

 • Salt Shaker Photo Holder

-• Salt Shaker Snow Globes
+• DIY Salt Shaker Snow Globes

 • Salt of the Earth Necklace